browserengineering/book/book/invalidation.md

             # ...
 ```

-When we create a new `DocumentLayout`, we throwing away all of the old
+When we create a new `DocumentLayout`, we throw away all of the old
 layout information and start from scratch.
 Invalidation begins with
 not doing that.